awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.LaunchEC2.md

      Otherwise, you can determine the IP address to use to connect to EC2 instances in your VPC using Secure Shell \(SSH\)\.
 To determine your public IP address, in a different browser window or tab, you can use the service at [https://checkip\.amazonaws\.com](https://checkip.amazonaws.com)\.
 An example of an IP address is `203.0.113.25/32`\.

-     If you are connecting through an internet service provider \(ISP\) or from behind your firewall without a static IP address, you need to determine the range of IP addresses used by client computers\.
+     In many cases, you might connect through an internet service provider \(ISP\) or from behind your firewall without a static IP address\.
+If so, make sure to determine the range of IP addresses used by client computers\.
 **Warning**
 If you use `0.0.0.0/0` for SSH access, you make it possible for all IP addresses to access your public instances using SSH\.
 This approach is acceptable for a short time in a test environment, but it's unsafe for production environments\.
 In production, authorize only a specific IP address or range of addresses to access your instances using SSH\.
    + Turn on **Allow HTTPs traffic from the internet**\.